Man now living in Alaska charged with participating in Jan. 6 riot at U.S. Capitol

 Aaron Mileur of Wasilla was sentenced to two years on probation after he pleaded guilty to a charge of demonstrating or parading in the Capitol.
 Christian Manley was sentenced to more than four years in prison followed by three years of probation.

 An Anchorage-raised man who goes by the name "Baked Alaska" online was arrested in January 2021.
-Anthime Gionet was sentenced to 2 months in prison followed by two years of probation.
+Anthime Gionet was sentenced to two months in prison followed by two years of probation.

 Staples' attorney did not immediately respond to an interview request this week.